-At the time of death of the physical body - as is repeatedly taught in the scriptures by various prophets - each of us will face our Maker in one aspect or another - either directly (for those exalted persons who have become devoted to Him) or one of His representatives or servants.
-At that time our life will be judged, and we will go to our next destination according to our life's activities and consciousness.
+At the time of death of the physical body - as is repeatedly taught in the scriptures - our lives will be judged, and we will go to our next destination according to our life's activities and consciousness.

 This is called "judgement day."
 The day - or moment - that each of us is judged for our life's activities and consciousness.

 This would mean that every single person - billions upon billions of people - who have ever lived on the planet - will have to wait around somewhere for this single day to come.
 Where are all these people waiting?
-Some among these ecclesiastical institutions have created a speculative explanation called purgatory - as though these billions of people are all floating around in limbo for thousands of years - all awaiting that single day when Jesus will ride across the sky (they imagine on horseback) over the clouds.
+Some among these sectarian institutions have created a speculative explanation called purgatory - as though these billions of people are all floating around in limbo for thousands of years - all awaiting that single day when Jesus will ride across the sky (they imagine on horseback) over the clouds.

 This confounding assumption has a very large problem.
 If all those billions of people who have already died are in purgatory - some place we can obviously not see around us and doesn't exist physically on the planet - then how will they be able to see Jesus riding across the sky on horseback?
-Their bodies are dead and decomposed (along with their eyes).
+Their bodies are dead and decomposed - along with their eyes.
 So how can they see Jesus in the sky if their eyes have decomposed?

 Just consider the list of just some of the ecclesiastical teachers who have predicted the "end of the world" and Jesus' "second coming" with the particular date: